Living Off-Campus

 4. Meet at the first scheduled property to begin your tour!

-Signing a Lease: What to Know
+Signing A Lease: What To Know

 Landlord vs. Property Management

-Roommate Agreements
+Housemate Agreements

 Maintenance Responsibilities